-Fig. 3.
-Dynamic behavior of five different types of new and emerging inverter control architectures for a system islanding event [71].
+Fig. 2.
+Similarity in dynamic behavior of five different types of new and emerging inverter control architectures for a system islanding event [39].

-Due to similarity in behavior (both structurally and operationally) [72] of many new and emerging inverter control techniques, it is possible that general performance requirements can hold.
-An example from [71] illustrating the similarity in behavior is discussed using a single-machine infinite-bus setup with a 600 MVA inverter connected to an infinite bus through a long transmission line.
+Due to similarity in behavior (both structurally and operationally) [40] of many new and emerging inverter control techniques, it is possible that general performance requirements can hold.
+An example from [39] illustrating the similarity in behavior is discussed using a single-machine infinite-bus setup with a 600 MVA inverter connected to an infinite bus through a long transmission line.
 At the far end of the transmission line is a 530 MW load along with the infinite bus.
-The dynamic behavior of five different types of new inverter control architectures are evaluated and shown in Fig. 3.
-Of these five, one is virtual-oscillator-based [73], one is PLL-based [74], and three are droop-based [75, 76].
-But, each type of droop based structure itself has few differences in the implementation of its control loops.
+The dynamic behavior of five different types of new inverter control architectures are evaluated and shown in Fig. 2.
+Of these five, one is virtual-oscillator-based [41], one is PLL-based [42], and three are droop-based [43, 44], where each type of droop based structure itself has few differences in the implementation of its control loops.
+The panels in Fig. 2 have intentionally not been labeled, as the intention is not to compare the differences between new and emerging inverter control architectures but rather to show the similarity across them.
 Initially, the inverter is grid connected and dispatched at an active power operating point of 500 MW along with a voltage set-point of 1.05 pu.
 At t = 10 s, the infinite bus is disconnected thereby creating a 100% inverter network.
 The active/reactive power output of the IBR and the point of interconnection voltage magnitude with all five control structures shows a similar performance.
 With regard to electrical frequency in the network, four out of the five control methods have an approximate 5% frequency droop slope while the fifth has a 2% frequency droop slope.
 As a result, the final settling frequency of four inverters are bunched together.

 While it is acknowledged that the field of future inverter design and control is very much still an active research field, the possibility of obtaining similar dynamic behavior through parametrization and tuning allows for the specification of a common performance based interconnection requirement.
-In fact, recent draft interconnection specifications like National Grid's draft GC0137 requirements [77] and Germany's Technical Connection Rule VDE-AR-N 4131 [78] for HVDC interconnectors have not explicitly mentioned any particular type of Inverter-Based-Resource control structure and do have models some performance based requirements.
+In fact, recent draft interconnection specifications like National Grid's draft GC0137 requirements [45] and Germany's Technical Connection Rule VDE-AR-N 4131 [46] for HVDC interconnectors have not explicitly mentioned any particular type of Inverter-Based-Resource control structure and do have some performance based requirements.